made in india

 2. How does inventory management work in a POS system?

-In a POS system, each menu item is mapped to ingredients.
-When a dish is sold, the system automatically deducts the corresponding ingredient quantities from stock.
-Purchases, wastage, and stock adjustments are also recorded to maintain accurate inventory levels.
+Each menu item is mapped to ingredients.
+When a dish is sold, the system deducts ingredient quantities automatically.
+Purchases and wastage are also recorded to maintain accurate inventory levels.

 Final Takeaway

-Inventory management inside POS software is not about advanced technology, it’s about connecting sales, ingredients, and stock into one reliable system.
+Inventory management inside POS software connects sales, ingredients, and stock into one reliable system.

 When inventory moves automatically with real restaurant activity, owners gain: